 Wilderness Skills Courses

-- Wilderness Skills Basics I & IISept.
-29, 2017 - April 21, 2018Step out of your routine for 8 incredible Fridays steeped in outdoor skills, awareness and connection.
+- Wilderness Skills Basics WinterFebruary, 9 - April 13, 2018Step out of your routine for 8 incredible Fridays steeped in outdoor skills, awareness and connection.

-- Wilderness Skills Advanced (Spring)April 27 - June 15, 2018Take your wilderness skills to the next level while you continue connecting more deeply with the landscape and yourself.
+- Advanced Wilderness Skills (Spring)April 20 - June 8, 2018Take your wilderness skills to the next level while you continue connecting more deeply with the landscape and yourself.

 As part of a committed group that challenges, questions, explores, and plays together you will have many unique opportunities for personal & professional development, regardless of which course you choose...

 One of the primary goals of these courses is to develop and deepen our awareness of the land, each other and ourselves.
-Through games, routines, journaling and deeply questioning our experiences we will attempt to; see more, feel more and know more of what exists around and inside of us.
+Through games, routines, journaling and deeply questioning our experiences we will come to our sense to see more, feel more and know more of what exists around and inside of us.

 For many of us fear can be a barrier to fully experiencing the natural world.
 There are real dangers out there, but there are also a lot of misconceptions.
 By separating real hazards from imagined ones we can safely push our edges and replace uncertainty with exhilaration and connection.